 You meet all the requirements of the role … why haven’t they called?
 How could they possibly even consider rejecting your application?

-So why don’t you follow up?
+Are you reluctant to follow up?
 Maybe it’s an ego thing.
-Maybe it’s just the fear of rejection.
+Maybe it’s the fear of rejection.
 Or maybe you just don’t like picking up the phone.

 Job applications can be frustrating, especially when you apply so very perfectly and don’t hear back.
 Many screeners may have very good intentions and try to reply to everyone who applies, however, many are inundated with applications and if your application is a very valid one (you meet the requirements of the role), then of course it’s perfectly fine to follow up with a call if you don’t hear back within a couple of weeks.